Clethrionomys

-Red-backed voles are small, slender voles of the genus Clethrionomys found in North America, Europe, and Asia.
+Clethrionomys is a genus of small, slender voles.
 In recent years the genus name was changed to Myodes, however a 2019 paper found that Myodes was actually a junior synonym for Lemmus, thus making it unusable.
 As such, Clethrionomys is re-established as the proper genus name.

-Red-backed voles inhabit northern forests, tundra and bogs.
-They feed on shrubs, berries and roots.
-Most species have reddish brown fur on their back.
-They have small eyes and ears.
-Unlike other voles, the molar teeth are rooted in adults.
+At the same time, several species were moved to the genus Craseomys, so members of both genera are referred to as red-backed voles.
+This genus was described by Johannes von Nepomuk Franz Xaver Gistel under the pseudonym "G. Tilesius".
+Some authors cite the taxonomic authority as "Gistel, 1850", whereas others still use "Tilesius, 1850".

 The complete list of species is: